aws-samples/genai-quickstart-pocs/amazon-bedrock-csv-chatbot-poc/README.md

 ```

 After cloning the repo onto your local machine, open it up in your favorite code editor.
 The file structure of this repo is broken into 3 key files,
-the app.py file, the doc_summarizer.py file, and the requirements.txt.
+the app.py file, the csv_data_insights.py file, and the requirements.txt.
 The app.py file houses the frontend application (a streamlit app).
-The doc_summarizer.py file houses the logic of the application, including the document chunking logic and Amazon Bedrock API invocations.
+The csv_data_insights.py file houses the logic of the application and Amazon Bedrock API invocations.
 The requirements.txt file contains all necessary dependencies for this sample application to work.

 ## Step 2: